Chart Color Schemes

 Grafton Surrounds has emerging levels of nearby infrastructure activity, ranking in the 22ndth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 53 projects likely to impact the region.
-Notable initiatives include the Grafton Lifestyle Centre, Grafton Base Hospital Redevelopment (planned for completion by 2021), and the Grafton Regional Aquatic Centre (commencing in late 2018).
-The following list details those projects considered most relevant.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 53 projects that are likely to impact the area.
+Notable projects include Grafton Lifestyle Centre, Grafton Base Hospital Redevelopment (scheduled for completion on 1st June 2023), and Grafton Regional Aquatic Centre (expected to open in late 2024).
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.